QuantEcon/lecture-python-intro/in-work/markov_chains.md

 The arrows represent **transition probabilities** over one month.

-For example, the arrow from mild recession to normal growth has 0.145 next to it
+For example, the arrow from mild recession to normal growth has 0.145 next to it.

-This tells us that there is a 14.5% probability of transitioning from mild recession to normal growth in one month.
+This tells us that, according to past data, there is a 14.5% probability of transitioning from mild recession to normal growth in one month.

-The arrow from normal growth back to normal growth tells us that there is a 97% probability of transitioning from normal growth to normal growth.
+The arrow from normal growth back to normal growth tells us that there is a 97% probability of transitioning from normal growth to normal growth (staying in the same state).

-Note that these are *conditional* probabilties --- the probability of transitioning from one state to another (or the same one) conditional on the current state.
+Note that these are *conditional* probabilties --- the probability of transitioning from one state to another (or staying at the same one) conditional on the current state.

 To make the problem easier to work with numerically, let's convert states to